How To Remove Sharpie Ink From Hard Surfaces

 Of course, on any electrical surface, you have to be careful with any liquid you use to clean something up, to make sure you don't get components of the machine wet and cause problems.

 There are actually a lot of uses for rubbing alcohol in your home, for cleaning and stain removal.
-You can read about more rubbing alcohol uses here, or share your own tips!
+You can read my article with 10 rubbing and isopropyl alcohol uses for cleaning and more here.

 Use An Orange Peel To Remove Permanent Marker Marks